TDGhub/CRUD-App/ReadME.txt

-﻿Title – CRUD Operation Test
+Title – CRUD Operation Test

 Project description: Create Manual test cases and write scripts to Automate tests for Regression for the "Computer database application".
 Prerequisites;